pavankramadugu/CSE535-ZenTrade-Group35/README.md

    python stock_analysis.py
    ```

-This script will shows the recommendations fetched from recommendation engine and prints them as a list, also makes a new API response.
+This script will show the recommendations fetched from the recommendation engine and print them as a list, also making a new API response.

 ## Running the Test Scripts